Analysis Group srl Privacy Notice

 How long your information is kept

-Subject to our legal and regulatory obligations as well as any other notices that we may provide to you, we may retain your personal data for a period of seven years after your association with us has come to an end.
-However, some information may be retained for longer than this, for example where we need to retain it for the purposes of litigation.
+Subject to our legal and regulatory obligations as well as any other notices that we may provide to you, we may retain your personal data for a reasonable period after your association with us has come to an end and/or if the purpose is fulfilled for which the data has been collected.
+However, some personal data may be retained for longer, for example where we need to retain it due to legal and regulatory obligations (e.g., to comply with tax and commercial law).
+In that case we will delete your personal data upon expiry of the applicable retention obligation.

-Under the DPA you have the following rights:
+Under the GDPR you have the following rights:

 - to obtain access to, and copies of, the personal data that we hold about you;